-For Corvette lovers in search of that perfect classic Vette, but particularly that beautiful Corvette they have always dreamed of… we have consolidated our inventory of classic Vettes onto this page below.
+For Corvette lovers in search of that perfect classic Vette, but particularly the hard to find colors, these beautiful Corvettes might be for you.
+We have consolidated our inventory of classic Vettes with unique paint colors onto this page below.
 If you don’t see the perfect Corvette you are looking for remember to call 814-937-4941.

 Over the years GM released the Corvette in some cutting edge and unique colors.
 This page is dedicated to these colors that wouldn’t fit in any other category but there own.
 The 1955 model year started off unique colors like Corvette Copper and Harvest Gold.
 The 1956 model year brought about a whole new body for the Vette along with colors like Aztec Copper and Cascade Green.
 The 1957 mode year Vette continued with some special colors like Inca Silver, Aztec Copper, and Cascade Green.
 The 1958 Corvette brought another complete body styling change to the C1 Vette along with colors like Charcoal and Regal Turquoise.
 The 1959 Corvette was released with colors like Classic Cream, Crown Sapphire, and Inca Silver.
 The 1960 Corvettes also had there fair share of different colors like Tasco Turquoise, Honduras Maroon, Ermine White, Sateen Silver, and Cascade Green.
 The 1961 Corvette was redesigned we a ducktail rear and 4 tail lights, it also had colors like Fawn Beige, Honduras Maroon, and Sateen Silver.
 The 1962 Model year Vette was the end of the C1 body style.
 This year featured colors like Fawn Beige, Almond Beige, and Sateen Silver.